 The Health Research Institute Laboratories routinely undergoes independent, third-party proficiency testing of its methods.
 The lab is also certified under the Clinical Laboratory Improvement Amendments act of 1988 (CLIA-88) to perform high complexity clinical testing.

 In addition to being listed as a carcinogen on California EPA's Prop 65 list in July of 2017, a study published in January of 2017 proved chronic consumption of low levels of Roundup (which contains glyphosate) caused fatty liver disease in animals.
 Only 0.1 ppb (50 ng/L glyphosate equivalent dilution; 4 ng/kg body weight/day daily intake) was confirmed to cause liver dysfunction.
 According to the Liver Foundation, 1 out of 10 Americans now has liver disease.

 Earlier studies have demonstrated that Roundup has an endocrine disrupting effect which can lead to birth defects such as anencephaly (small or missing brain), miscarriages, and infertility.
 The EPA knows about the negative health implications of glyphosate use but has refused to ban this harmful chemical and even permits the manufacturer to make claims that the product is safe when “used as directed.”

 Florida is a central location for growing citrus.
-Up to 3.5 million pounds of glyphosate per sq. mile have been applied in Florida over a 12 year period.
+Up to 3.5 million pounds of glyphosate per sq. mile has been applied in Florida over 12 years.
 The environmental impact on fish, birds, wildlife, and water quality is unknown.